Second Battle of Boulou

 The spring of 1794 found the Spanish army holding a slice of French territory south of the Tech River and north of the Pyrenees.
 The Spanish right wing on the Mediterranean coast was separated from the center and left wing by a mountainous gap.
 First, Dugommier mounted a successful feint with his right wing that drew Spanish troops away from the center.
-Then he launched powerful French forces into the gap.
+Then, he launched powerful French forces into the gap.
 These forces circled behind the Spanish center and forced their adversaries to retreat across a difficult mountain pass.
 The Spanish suffered heavy losses of troops and abandoned their wagon trains and all their artillery.

 Background

 1793

 The year 1793 was a difficult time for the poorly trained French forces defending Roussillon against the Spanish army of Captain General Antonio Ricardos.
 The Siege of Bellegarde concluded in June with the French surrender of the Fort de Bellegarde, which dominated the key Pass of Le Perthus through the Pyrenees.
 However, Ricardos was repelled in the Battle of Perpignan on 17 July.
-The French army revived again under General of Division Eustache Charles d'Aoust to deal their enemies a sharp reverse at the Battle of Peyrestortes on 17 September.
+The French army revived again under GD Eustache Charles d'Aoust to deal their enemies a sharp reverse at the Battle of Peyrestortes on 17 September.
 Five days later, Ricardos defeated the French at the Battle of Truillas.

 Subsequently, the Spanish general fell back to the valley of the Tech River where he repulsed a series of French attempts to drive him back into Spain.
 D'Aoust tried and failed to oust the Spanish from Le Boulou on 3 October.
-In the Battle of the Tech (or Pla del Rey) from 13 to 15 October, Ricardos bloodily repulsed the attacks of General of Division Louis Marie Turreau.
-D'Aoust was defeated again in his 7 December attack on Villelongue-dels-Monts.
-The Spanish seized Fort Saint-Elme through the treason of its commander and captured the port of Collioure on 20 December, wiping out 4,000 of its garrison of 5,000 men.
+In the First Battle of Boulou (or Pla del Rey) from 13 to 15 October, Ricardos bloodily repulsed the attacks of GD Louis Marie Turreau.
+D'Aoust was defeated again on 7 December at the Battle of Villelongue.
+The Spanish seized Fort Saint-Elme through the treason of its commander and, in the Battle of Collioure, captured the port of Collioure on 20 December, wiping out 4,000 of its garrison of 5,000 men.
 Soon afterward, D'Aoust was arrested and eventually executed.